Cosmetic Nail Reconstruction

 The reconstructed toenail not only enhances the appearance of the damaged nail but can also be treated as a ‘normal’ nail, providing patients with a practical and aesthetically satisfying solution.
 Typically, these prosthetic nails last between 6-8 weeks, offering a durable yet temporary option that can significantly improve the patient’s quality of life.

 In this course, we will explore the Wilde-Pedique LCN, polygels and Gehwol toenail reconstruction systems in detail.
 Attendees will gain comprehensive knowledge and hands-on experience with both of these leading systems, ensuring they are fully qualified to use them in their practice.
 Upon completion, no additional training will be required, allowing clinicians to begin offering these treatments to their patients immediately.
-This course equips you with the skills and confidence needed to incorporate these effective toenail reconstruction methods into your practice seamlessly.

 Course Tutor